MariaSultanbekova/sentiment_analysis_bot/README.md

 ## Self-Attention
-A sentence comes to the input of the self-attention block, then each word is encoded into embedding and 3 vectors, called query, key and value:
+The sentence enters the encoder, where each word is marked with a position token, and is also translated into embedding (vector, which is a compressed representation of the word).
+These two vectors add up and arrive at self-attention.
+There embedding is encoded into 3 other vectors, using multiplication by special matrices query, key and value:

 - the query vector is the encoded information of where one is looking from
 - a key vector is information about what is being looked at
 - the value vector contains the essence of the word